Uganda Sourcing Safari

 Nile River Whitewater Rafting

-Jinja is a town famously known as the source of the Nile Rile, one of the rare north flowing rivers and the longest river in Africa.
-The rapids flowing from Lake Victoria offers some of the best white water rafting in the world, and is a great way to explore Uganda's picturesques landscapes.
+Jinja is a town famously known as the source of the Nile River, one of the rare north flowing rivers and the longest river in Africa.
+The rapids flowing from Lake Victoria offers some of the best white water rafting in the world, and is a great way to explore Uganda's picturesque landscapes.

-As the capital city of Uganda, Kampala’s busting city brings African culture, food, architecture, and is the home of Latitude Bean-To-Bar Chocolate Factory.
-We’ll stop in the factory for lunch, tour their factory, and have dinner in one of Kampala's many restaurants.
+As the capital city of Uganda, Kampala is a bustling city alive with African culture, food, and architecture.
+It is also the home of Latitude Bean-To-Bar Chocolate Factory.
+We'll stop in the factory for lunch and a tour and have dinner at one of Kampala's many restaurants.

 This trip provides plenty of time to relax, swim, experience culture and enjoy local food.
 All participants will share lodging with immediate travel partners, or with a same-gender roommate.
 We'll be staying in comfortable lodgings throughout our journey.

-Accommodation Styles: Hotels for 2 nights; Guest House for 2 nights; Safari Lodge for 4 nights; Classic Tents for 1 night
+Accommodation Styles: Hotels for 2 nights; Guest Houses for 2 nights; Boutique Lodges for 5 nights.

 - Fly into Entebe, Uganda and be met by Jeff Abella at the airport.
 Join up with our full group in Entebe.